AEPIA-WebSemanticaDatosEnlazados/Curso20242025/Lorenzo_del_Rio/README.md

 The zip file includes two datasets, an index document and a word document with the description of the fields.
 The two datasets are equivalent, one is the original (german.data) and the other is derived, replacing non-numeric fields with numeric fields (german.data-numeric) for use in classification algorithms that do not support non-numeric data.

 This dataset is made available under the Creative Commons Attribution 4.0 International License, so the user is free to share the material, including adapt and transform it.
 However, the user must give appropriate credit to the publisher of the data set, provide a link to the license and indicate if changes were made.
 All these info can be found in the archive LICENSE in the root folder of this repository.
-This job is licensed under the terms in the ./LICENSE file in the repo.
+This work is licensed under the terms in the ./LICENSE file that can be found in the repo.

 ### 2.2.
 Analysis of the data set